24 June 2024

 When my grandmother reached the statutory retirement age of the time, we all went round to her house for a little celebration of her departure from a lifetime of work on Cousins’ shop floor.
 She was pleased to be able to retire before Britain switched to decimalisation in 1971 as she feared metric calculations that no longer involved farthings, florins, half-crowns and guineas.
 Months later, the shop asked if she would return and work part-time because it was short-staffed.
 Of course she agreed.
 In total, she clocked up more than half a century working for that one employer in that one location, a 400-metre walk from her sole marital home.

 In 1976, on arrival at university, the bulk of my Surrey County Council grant had to be paid in advance for one term of accommodation and three meals per day within college.
 Having never taken school dinners and rarely eaten out in restaurants, I was unfamiliar with the canteen system where you line up and tell the kitchen servers which food you want.
 I hardly recognised any of the foodstuffs on offer and would often merely opt for two identical desserts, skipping main courses entirely.
 Most intimidating were twice-weekly ‘formal dinners’ lasting an hour, during which more than a hundred students remained seated at long benches in the huge dining room to be served by staff a succession of courses completely foreign to me.
 The table places were laid with radiating lines of various cutlery, none of which I knew their specific purpose.
 My fellow students seemed to find all this ‘etiquette’, including ritual table-banging and foot-stomping, perfectly normal because 90%+ of them had grown up around such ‘practises’ at elitist private schools.
-I often avoided these ghastly events and sat in my room eating a packet of biscuits.
+I often avoided these ghastly events and sat in my room munching a packet of biscuits.

 My parents having never taught me how to use cutlery, I had developed my own system whereby I always used my right hand to hold the fork.
 Only when I had to cut up some food would I transfer the fork to my left hand and then simultaneously use the knife in my right hand.
 The rest of the time, I placed the knife down on the table.
 Nobody had ever corrected me.
 Not until sitting in that university dining room, surrounded by loud toffs with posh accents and double-barrel surnames, did I have to learn to eat holding the fork in my left hand.
 To this day, my default way of eating is to grab the fork with my right hand.
 Old habits die hard.